ChilliCream/hotchocolate-docs/docs/stitching.md

 The syntax nodes have a lot of little rewrite helpers like `AddSelection`.
 These helper methods basically branch of the syntax tree and return a new version that contains the applied change.

 In our case we get a new `SelectionSetNode` that now also contains a field `createdBy` with an alias `createdById`.
-In a real-world implementations you should use a more complex alias name like `___internal_field_createdById` in order to avoid collisions with field selections of the query.
+In a real-world implementation we should use a more complex alias name like `___internal_field_createdById` in order to avoid collisions with field selections of the query.

 Query delegation rewriters are registered with the dependency injection and not with our stitching builder.